 For it is a habit of humanity to entrust to careless hope what they long for, and to use sovereign reason to thrust aside what they do not fancy.

-Why we use this cognitive shortcut is understandable.
+Our use of this cognitive shortcut is understandable.
 Evaluating evidence (especially when it is complicated or unclear) requires a great deal of mental energy.
 Our brains prefer to take shortcuts.
-This saves the time needed to make decisions, in particular when under pressure.
+This saves the time needed to make decisions, especially when we're under pressure.
 As many evolutionary scientists have pointed out, our minds are unequipped to handle the modern world.
-For most of human history, people experienced very little information during their lifetimes.
+For most of human history, people experienced very little new information during their lifetimes.
 Decisions tended to be survival based.
 Now, we are constantly receiving new information and have to make numerous complex choices each day.
 To stave off overwhelm, we have a natural tendency to take shortcuts.

 In The Little Book of Stupidity, Sia Mohajer wrote: